ArthurLeoM/SAFARI/README.md

-If this paper helps, please don't forget to cite this paper☺️ Bibtex is provided below:
+If our work helps, please don't forget to cite our paper☺️ Bibtex is provided below:

 ```